University of Toronto’s 2022-2023 Campus as a Living Lab (CLL) Course Inventory

 The purpose of the CLL course inventory is to increase the visibility of such courses, and encourage expansion so more students will have opportunities to participate in a CLL course or project.
 This list of courses is a work in progress.
 If you are aware of a course that should be listed, please contact kristy.bard@utoronto.ca.

 To learn more about the concept and CECCS goals surrounding CLL, please visit Campus as a Living Lab – Sustainability (utoronto.ca).
-You can also search a database of student projects resulting from some of these courses at Campus as a Living Lab & Community-Engaged Learning Projects – Sustainability (utoronto.ca).
+You can also search a database of student projects resulting from some of these courses at Campus as a Living Lab & Experiential Learning Projects – Sustainability (utoronto.ca).

 Course Code | Course Title | Course Description | Dept/Division | Instructor | SDG(s) |